drkarl/shopbuilder-infra/terraform/modules/vps/README.md

 # VPS Module

-Reusable Terraform module for provisioning EU-based VPS instances on Scaleway or OVH.
+Reusable Terraform module for provisioning VPS instances on Scaleway or OVH.

 ## Features